-Summary | Proposed Workplan in 2019-2020
+Summary | Final Workplan in 2019-2020

-The proposed workplan draws on a review of San Diego LAFCO needs and goals by the Executive Officer and ahead of receiving input and direction from the Commission.
-It outlines 25 specific projects divided between statutory (legislative directives) and administrative (discretionary matters) activities.
-The projects are listed in sequence by assigned priority between high, moderate, and low.
-The majority of the projects are new with several directly tied to the Commission's separately adopted study schedule with the remaining items continued from the current fiscal year.
-A summary of all high priority projects follows with the entire listing provided as part of Attachment One (Exhibit A).
+The final workplan outlines 25 specific projects divided between statutory (legislative directives) and administrative (discretionary matters) activities.
+The projects are also listed in sequence by assigned priority between high, moderate, and low.
+No changes have been made to the workplan since the draft presentation in February.
+A summary of all high priority projects follow with the entire listing provided in Attachment One (Exhibit A).